Bridge over Troubled Water: Side two

 The recordings for the folk ballad "The Boxer", which was already partly written by Simon in 1968 and released in March 1969 (it debuted on the WLS 89 Hit Parade at on March 31, 1969), became one of the longest and toughest in the duo's career.
 The session lasted over 100 hours and took place at several locations.
 The second, main part was recorded in Nashville, at Columbia Studios, December 6–8, 1968.
 The third, final part and the horns were recorded inside St. Paul's Chapel at Columbia University (Garfunkel's alma mater), and the strings at Columbia Studios.
 The song features Simon and Fred Carter Jr. playing Martin guitars.
 The echoing drums were played by Blaine in an elevator shaft.
-Other instruments include Bob Moore playing contra bass, tuba, Charlie McCoy playing harmonica, Pete Drake playing pedal steel guitar, Dobro and a piccolo flute.
+Other instruments include Bob Moore playing double bass, tuba, Charlie McCoy playing harmonica, Pete Drake playing pedal steel guitar, Dobro and a piccolo flute.
 Simon & Garfunkel became the first musicians to use 16-track recording, but as only two 8-track recorders were available, both had to be carefully manually synchronized to produce a clear sound.

 "Baby Driver", an uptempo and happy rock and roll song, already released as a B-side of "The Boxer", tells about a boy who lives a comfortable life in a protected home, but who searches for adventures and one day decides to have his first sexual experience.
 The recording features car noises, Beach Boys–like singing parts and absurd syllables.
 Edgar Wright's 2017 action comedy film Baby Driver is named after the song, which is played at the end credits.